Biology, Master of Science

 College of the Environment, Forestry, and Natural Sciences

-This thesis-based Master's degree allows the student great flexibility in determining his/her course of study, with the guidance of an engaged research committee.
+This Master's degree allows the student great flexibility in determining his/her course of study, with the guidance of an engaged research committee.
 NAU's well-known biology program and solutions-oriented professors provide a multitude of pathways through which to approach research and experimentation.
 This degree also prepares students for future PhD work, either here, at NAU, or elsewhere.

 - Available Emphasis Areas:

 - Ecology, Evolution and Conservation Biology - Emphasis

 To receive a master’s degree at Northern Arizona University, you must complete a planned group of courses from one or more subject areas, consisting of at least 30 units of graduate-level courses.
 (Many master’s degree programs require more than 30 units.)

 - All requirements for your specific academic plan(s).
 This may include a thesis.

 - All graduate work with a cumulative grade point average of at least 3.0.

 - All work toward the master’s degree must be completed within six consecutive years.
 The six years begins with the semester and year of admission to the program.

 - Complete individual plan requirements.

 |Minimum Units for Completion||32 - 35|